myrtakis/PROTEUS/README.md

 ## License

 This work is primarily licensed under Apache 2.0.

+##Warning
-The MXM R package used for the feature selection algorithms is licensed under the GPLv2.
+SES and FBED algorithms from MXM R package are removed from the current version of repository, because they are licensed under the GPLv2.